Holic75/KingmakerRebalance/README.md

 - Witch with with following archetypes: Ley Line Guardian, Hedge Witch and Hex Channeler,
 - Bloodrager with following archetypes: Metamagic Rager, Spelleater and Stellblood.

-It also introduces new feats related to these classes: Extra Hex, Accursed Hex and Rage Casting.
+It introduces the following new feats : Extra Hex, Accursed Hex and Rage Casting, Bonded Mind and Share Spell.

 It also adds the following new spells: